akritskiy/mat-php/README.md

-## mat-php: Matchisuru web app project in PHP, for KSU Agile SWE class
+## mat-php: Matchisuru - The Free Video Game Matchmaking Service

-#### Simple concept: Tinder for gamers.
+#### Like Match.com, but for gaming.
+##### You provide your personality information and gaming preferences.
+We find people for you to play with during your next gaming sesh.

-Our users want to match with other gamers based on their preferences.
-They sign up and take a personality/general preferences quiz.
-Then, each time the user wants to find matches for a specific game, they take a game-specific quiz and we render a list of gamers ranked by their compatibility.
+Our users want to find other gamers to game with, but they want something a little more personal than the typical in-game matching engine.
+They sign up and take a personality/general preference quiz.
+Then, each time the user wants to find matches for a game, they take a short game-specific quiz and we return a list of gamers ranked by their compatibility.
 The user can then send a friend request or message the other user, so they can arrange a date... to play video games.